africanmoose/digitalgarden/src/site/notes/0x - System/05.02 - Publish digital garden home/Africanmoose.md

 - Reading _Nose dive  A Field Guide to the World's Smells - Harold McGee_
 - Reading _365 Days With Self-Discipline: 365 Life-Altering Thoughts on Self-Control, Mental Resilience, and Success - Martin Meadows_
 - Reading _The book of beautiful questions - Warren Berger_
-- Reading _Hell Yeah or no - Derek Sivers_
+- Processing _Hell Yeah or no - Derek Sivers_
-- Reading _The Complete Guide to Motivation - Scott Young_
+- Processing _The Complete Guide to Motivation - Scott Young_

 ## Interesting Ideas
 - [[1x - References/11.02 - References - Quotes/Diderot Effect - Beware the contamination of sudden wealth\|The Diderot Effect]]